chimex-git/sql-data-warehouse-project/README.md

 Load:
 The transformed data is loaded into structured database tables (e.g., Employee, Bonus, Transaction, etc.) within a data warehouse environment.
 This enables fast querying and seamless integration with BI tools.

-This ETL process ensures the entire data lifecycle — from ingestion to visualization — remains automated, reliable, and scalable.
+This ETL process ensures the entire data lifecycle; from ingestion to visualization remains automated, reliable, and scalable.